Zack Short Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in the league.

-- The Rays have a 3.76 team ERA that ranks second across all league pitching staffs.
+- The Rays' 3.77 team ERA ranks third across all MLB pitching staffs.

-- The Rays surrender the fifth-fewest home runs in baseball (117 total, one per game).
+- The Rays give up the fourth-fewest home runs in baseball (118 total, one per game).

-- In his most recent appearance -- while pitching for the Cleveland Guardians -- the righty tossed six scoreless innings against the Chicago White Sox on Sunday while surrendering three hits.
+- The right-hander's last appearance was on Monday against the New York Yankees, when he tossed seven innings, surrendering one earned run while allowing three hits.

-- The 28-year-old has amassed an ERA of 2.34, with 6.8 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .207 batting average against him.
+- The 29-year-old has put up a 3.15 ERA and 12.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .205 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.